 Unless the intention is to run down the transferred fund over a short period the fund will have to be invested in a mix of assets.
-If the funds do not perform as well as expected it may be exhausted before the client dies.
+In preparing a strategy the adviser will select an assumed rate of return but if this is not met the fund may be exhausted before the client dies.
 Moreover, if withdrawals are being made from assets or funds that are falling in value this can lead to Pound Cost Ravaging.
 This occurs if income is drawn at a higher rate than the growth of the fund.
 There are two constituents of Pound Cost Ravaging: Sequencing risk and Volatility Drag.